History of Newcastle upon Tyne: Tudor period

 The Scottish border wars continued for much of the 16th century, so that during that time, Newcastle was often threatened with invasion by the Scots, but also remained important as a border stronghold against them.

-During the Reformation begun by Henry VIII in 1536, the five Newcastle friaries and the single nunnery were dissolved and the land was sold to the Corporation and to rich merchants.
+During the Reformation begun by Henry VIII in 1536, the five Newcastle friaries and the single nunnery were dissolved and the land was sold to the corporation and rich merchants.
 At this time there were fewer than 60 inmates of the religious houses in Newcastle.
 The convent of Blackfriars was leased to nine craft guilds to be used as their headquarters.
 This probably explains why it is the only one of the religious houses whose building survives to the present day.
 The priories at Tynemouth and Durham were also dissolved, thus ending the long-running rivalry between Newcastle and the church for control of trade on the Tyne.
 A little later, the property of the nunnery of St Bartholomew and of Grey Friars were bought by Robert Anderson, who had the buildings demolished to build his grand Newe House (also known as Anderson Place).

 With the gradual decline of the Scottish border wars the town walls were allowed to decline as well as the castle.
 By 1547, about 10,000 people were living in Newcastle.
 At the beginning of the 16th century exports of wool from Newcastle were more than twice the value of exports of coal, but during the century coal exports continued to increase.

 Under Edward VI, John Dudley, Duke of Northumberland, sponsored an act allowing Newcastle to annexe Gateshead as its suburb.
 The main reason for this was to allow the Newcastle Hostmen, who controlled the export of Tyne coal, to get their hands on the Gateshead coal mines, previously controlled by the Bishop of Durham.
 However, when Mary I came to power, Dudley met his downfall and the decision was reversed.
 The Reformation allowed private access to coal mines previously owned by Tynemouth and Durham priories and as a result coal exports increase dramatically, from 15,000 tons in 1500 to 35,000 tons in 1565, and to 400,000 tons in 1625.

 The plague visited Newcastle four times during the 16th century, in 1579 when 2,000 people died, in 1589 when 1700 died, in 1595 and finally in 1597.

 In 1600 Elizabeth I granted Newcastle a charter for an exclusive body of electors, the right to elect the mayor and burgesses.
 The charter also gave the Hostmen exclusive rights to load coal at any point on the Tyne.
 The Hostmen developed as an exclusive group within the Merchant Adventurers who had been incorporated by a charter in 1547.